DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 - Wifi Settings
 - OLED type settings
-- Configuration of factory created nodes which provide standardised turnouts and signals but require individual confuguration for things like a base address, descriptions, servo positions.
+- Configuration of factory created nodes which provide standardised turnouts and signals but require individual configuration for things like a base address, descriptions, servo positions.
 - Configuration of user or system provided EXRAIL scripts for things like power-on-at-boot etc.

 ## NVS Storage

 The system provides for NVS values numbered 0..255.
-Each of which defaults to 0 but may be configured as a nummber (-32760..+32760) or a string value. (the 0 is deliverate, some values are reserved for internal flagging purposes.)
+Each of which defaults to 0/"" but may be configured as a nummber (-32760..+32760) or a string value. (the 32760 is deliberate, some values are reserved for internal flagging purposes.)

 These values are maintained over power down.